-A few days later, Jasmine’s phone buzzed with a text message and she knew before she even looked at the screen who it was.
+A few days later, Jasmine’s phone buzzed with a text message and without looking at the name, she already knew who it was..

 >>> Leo: Let’s go out on Friday